 Living here in Japan has given us many opportunities to experience the Japanese culture.
-It is one like I have never experienced.
-It’s full of celebrations, family, history and colors.
+It’s one like I have never experienced: full of celebrations, family, history and colors.

 Children’s Day is a Japanese national holiday that takes place annually on May 5, the fifth day of the fifth month and is part of the Golden Week.

 Parents bring their children to see them and tell them the significance of the flags.
-Families raise the carp-shaped koi nob Ori flags (carp because of the Chinese legend that a carp that swims upstream becomes a dragon, and the way the flags blow in the wind looks like they are swimming), with one carp for the father, one for the mother, and one carp for each child (traditionally each son).
+Families raise the carp-shaped koi nob Ori flags (carp because of the Chinese legend that a carp that swims upstream becomes a dragon, and the way the flags blow in the wind looks like they’re swimming), with one carp for the father, one for the mother, and one carp for each child (traditionally each son).

 This year a friend and I took our sons to see the carp flags and to photograph them.
 We went to a bigger river near where we live.
 It had been raining the night before, and the puddles were everywhere.
-The boys were acting like boys, climbing, jumping, splashing and running.
+The boys were acting like boys: climbing, jumping, splashing and running.

 Tip for photographers:

-Not only that, but it is challenging and makes you work for your photograph.
+Not only that, but it’s challenging and makes you work for your photograph.
 I love a challenge.
 I set my aperture on the edge 80 first.
-Then tilt the lensbaby in the direction I want my slice of focus and then focus the lens and take the photo.
+Then, tilt the lensbaby in the direction I want my slice of focus and then focus the lens and take the photo.
 Move the lens around and watch where your focus is landing.
 Play with it some and practice.
-You’ll come out with some pretty amazing photos and some well.. practice photos.
-I shoot with a Canon 5D Mark III.
+You’ll come out with some pretty amazing photos and some well… practice photos.